A History of the Azores

 where I slept with Maja desnuda in a flea-bit flat,

 where men plot Basque bombings of Irún.
-Years

-fishermen, hear the dolphins talk, and pick cabbages
+fishermen, hear dolphins talk and pick cabbages

 with a countryman of hers called Hombre, a hippie